Code-Institute-Submissions/Milestone-Project-37/README.md

 In discussion with Users who tested the site, having some interactive games to alternate between quizzes would be a good way to increase UX.

-* Live form submission
-The contact details form is currently empty and can be added to submit through relevant tool.
+* Live form submission:  The contact details form is currently empty and can be added to submit through relevant tool.

 ## Technologies Used